 - How much does it cost?
 It's free

 The new watchOS 9 is the latest update for Apple's own wearable operating system.
-No release date has yet been given, but we do know the update will be a free download for all Apple Watch users with compatible devices (Apple Watch 4 and above), and it's set to be available in the Fall.
+The update is a free download for all Apple Watch users with compatible devices (Apple Watch 4 and above), and it's set to be available in the Fall.

 watchOS 9: New features